BlueBrain/MorphIO/README.md

 ## Installation

 ### Dependencies
-MorphIO requires the following dependencies:
+To build MorphIO from sources, the following dependencies are required:
 - cmake >= 3.2
 - libhdf5-dev
+- A C++11 compiler

 Debian:
 ```shell